-Simply looking at a map will unlock its rich history.
+Simply looking at a map can unlock rich history.

 Software will help map locations mentioned in the text, which users can click on to see what people from the century were visiting, how they were getting there, what they thought of the attractions and how long their travels took.